Yegetaa/calorie-adherence-tracking-app/README.md

 # 0: Planning

 ## IDEA

-Introducing CaloTrack, a personalized calorie adherence app designed to empower users on their wellness journey without any moral judgement!
+Introducing CaloTrack, a personalized calorie adherence MERN app designed to empower users on their wellness journey without any moral judgement!
 Say goodbye to traditional weight-centric apps and welcome a new era of mindful eating and balanced living.

 CaloTrack allows users to set their own calorie range based on their own individual goals and preferences.
 Then the app will assign colors for each tracked date based on this range.
 The end result is a simple visual representation of how many days the user has successfully stayed within their chosen calorie range each month.
 This will allow users to gain valuable insights into their eating habits and patterns.
 Furthermore, it will allow users to track their progress over time, identify trends, and make informed decisions to support their overall well-being.